levirogalla/truss-analysis/README.md

 Changes to any of the above classes are done in the same memory location.
 Meaning changing a joint outside of a mesh will also change the joint inside the mesh.

 Supports skyciv node and member cvs files to create mesh from cvs.

-## To Do

-Make interface with pyqt6.

-Make tests.